KidPluto/MyExampleCodeBits/src/net/kidpluto/RecommendProducts/README.md

 The implementation takes equal advantage of ascending and descending order in its input array, and can take advantage of ascending and descending order in different parts of the same input array.
 It is well-suited to merging two or more sorted arrays: simply concatenate the arrays and sort the resulting array.

-The implementation was adapted from Tim Peters's list sort for Python ( TimSort).
-It uses techiques from Peter McIlroy's "Optimistic Sorting and Information Theoretic Complexity", in Proceedings of the Fourth Annual ACM-SIAM Symposium on Discrete Algorithms, pp 467-474, January 1993.

 This implementation dumps the specified list into an array, sorts the array, and iterates over the list resetting each element from the corresponding position in the array.
 This avoids the n2 log(n) performance that would result